apiato/documentation/docs/security/email-varification.md

 This should already be done for you by the `User` model that ships with Apiato.

 Next,
-enable the email verification feature in the `app\Containers\AppSection\Authentication\Configs\appSection-authentication` config file.
+enable the email verification feature in the `app/Containers/AppSection/Authentication/Configs/appSection-authentication.php` config file.

 ### Sending Email Verification Notification {#sending-email-verification-notification}
 Given this feature is enabled,